WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 ## kubectl

-Can access through command line or through web gui
+__kubect__ allows access to a Kubernetes cluster through the command line.

 ### kubectl Configuration File